Climate change and banks has been saved

 Questions Boards should be asking

 Climate change is a key concern across all sectors of the economy.
 Financial services regulators worldwide are moving to ensure banks identify risk exposures from climate change, and establish strategies and adjust business models to manage them.
-Although the broad topics are familiar, the specific issues pertinent to climate change are new.
+Although the broad topics are familiar, the specific issues surrounding central banks and climate change are new.
 The questions explored in the report will help Boards navigate this difficult environment and meet regulators’ expectations.

 About the Centre for Regulatory Strategy, EMEA